A queer Kac-Moody construction: Introduction

-To generalize to the queer setting, one should start with a quasi-toral Lie superalgebra $\h$, where we set $\mathfrak{t}:=\h_{\ol{0}}$.
-Then the irreducible representations of $\h$ are in bijection (up to parity) with $\mathfrak{t}^*$; however even when $\mathfrak{t}$ acts semisimply, which we assume, the category of $\h$-modules is not semisimple, which adds both a complication and richness to the theory.
+Let $\h$ be a quasi-toral Lie superalgebra, and set $\mathfrak{t}:=\h_{\ol{0}}$ (which is necessarily abelian).
+The irreducible representations of $\h$ are in bijection (up to parity) with $\mathfrak{t}^*$; however even when $\mathfrak{t}$ acts semisimply, which we assume, the category of $\h$-modules is not semisimple, which adds both a complication and richness to the theory.